 “If anything does us in it will be yer hacking and wheezing,” growled one of the men.
 “They can hear you all the way in Ocacroke.”

 The pirate with the knife laughed then removed it from the prisoner’s throat and stuck it under his belt.
-The prisoner too laughed but not for humor’s sake but for his life.

 “Captain doesn’t want us settin the woods on fire.
-Then the Spanish will knows were here,” replied one of the other sailors.
+Then the Spanish will knows we’re here,” replied one of the other sailors.
 “Ye better hope yer memory is good.”

-Why these pirates had dressed themselves as the Spanish they raided, Barnaby couldn’t guess, and he didn’t know why they had yet another pirate as prisoner or what existed in the trees they thought this man could find.
+Why these pirates had dressed themselves as the Spanish they raided, Levi couldn’t guess, and he didn’t know why they had yet another pirate as prisoner or what existed in the trees they thought this man could find.